 "Maintaining high standards of care is paramount when we are so privileged to be a part of the children's lives"

 Andrea started at Little Lingfields as a Room Leader in 2012.
 She has a great passion for bringing fresh ideas to the setting.
-Andrea stepped up to the role as Deputy Manager when Natalie went on maternity leave and has enjoyed working as a team to help the setting progress.
+Andrea stepped up to the role as Nursery Manager when Lisa went on maternity leave and has enjoyed working as a team to help the setting progress.

 Andrea gained her BTEC National Diploma in Early Years in the year 2008.
 Andrea continued her learning and has achieved her Level 5 Diploma in Leadership for Children and Young People's Services.